High-frequency vibrating screens

 High-frequency vibrating screens are the most important screening machines primarily utilised in the mineral processing industry.
 They are used to separate feeds containing solid and crushed ores down to less than 200 μm in size, and are applicable to both perfectly wetted and dried feed.
 The frequency of the screen is mainly controlled by an electromagnetic vibrator which is mounted above and directly connected to the screening surface.
 Its high-frequency characteristics differentiate it from a normal vibrating screen.
 High-frequency vibrating screens usually operate at an inclined angle, traditionally varying between 0° and 25° and can go up to a maximum of 45°.
 They should operate with a low stroke and have a frequency ranging from 1500 to 9000 RPM.
-Frequency in High frequency screen can be fixed or variable.
-Variable High Frequency screen is more versatile to tackle varied material condition like particle size distribution, moisture and have higher efficiency due to incremental increase in frequency.
-G force plays important role in determining specific screening capacity of screen in terms of TPH per sqm.
-G force increases exponentially with frequency.
+Frequency in high frequency screen can be fixed or variable.
+Variable high frequency screen is more versatile to tackle varied material condition like particle size distribution, moisture and has higher efficiency due to incremental increase in frequency.
+G-force plays important role in determining specific screening capacity of screen in terms of TPH per sqm.
+G-force increases exponentially with frequency.

 Pre-treatment of the feed is often required before the use of the high-frequency screen, as the apertures in the screen may become blocked easily.

 Range of applications

 High frequency screens have become more standardized and widely adopted in materials classification processes.
-They allow efficient cuts and fines separations, which can provide high purity and precise sizing control of the product (for sizes of fine particles up to 0.074-1.5mm).
+They allow efficient cuts and fines separations, which can provide high purity and precise sizing control of the product (for sizes of fine particles up to 0.074–1.5mm).
 Common industrial applications include dewatering of materials, processing of powder in coal, ores and minerals, wood pelleting, fractionated reclaimed asphalt pavement, food, pharmaceutical and chemical industry.
 Fineness of the products and system capacities varies over a huge range between different models, to satisfy individual application requirements.
 It is also used effectively to process Manufactured sand for size segregation and removal of silt which is 75 microns below.
 For fine particle removal high G force is desirable and is achieved by higher frequency around 5000 to 6000 rpm.